jeffyjkang/teamsandplayers/README.md

 ### Assessment:

--Set up a web API project to interact with a database containing Teams and Players.
+- Set up a web API project to interact with a database containing Teams and Players.

 ### Guidelines: